sjsu-library/unionist/_items/unionist--text-0083.md

 articleType:
 volume: '1'
 issue: '6'
-transcription: |
-  CHINESE COURAGE.
+transcription: 'CHINESE COURAGE.
 While advancing towards Fuh-chow, the capital of Fuh-keen province, we meet several war-junks, despatched, doubtless, in quest of us.
 We happened to direct our spy-glass towards one of them, which so intimidated the crew, that they ran below decks, and did not reappear till they were sure of having escaped the danger.
-We could only ascribe their panic to mistaking the class for a gun, which they supposed pointed at them.—
+We could only ascribe their panic to mistaking the class for a gun, which they supposed pointed at them.— <em>Gutzlaff’s Voyage</em> '
-  <em>Gutzlaff’s Voyage</em>
 scholarlyNotes: I haven't found this quote yet in the book that is here - https://babel.hathitrust.org/cgi/pt?id=ucw.ark:/13960/t1rf6c42z&view=1up&seq=5
 commentary: As with much travel writing at this time, Gützlaff's tone is patronizing and laced with Euro-centric perspectives.
 Some of Gützlaff's book is available online